ahstat/ahstat.github.io/_posts/2018-04-11-RNN-Keras-understanding-computations.md

 ## Part B: Explanation of simple RNN

-Simple RNN is the simplest neural networks which is able to keep information along time (indexed with $$t$$).
+Simple RNN is the simplest way for a neural network to keep information along time (indexed with $$t$$).
 Information is stored in the hidden variable $$h$$ and is updated at each time based on new inputs.
 Output is computed from the hidden variable.
 This network is also known as the Elman's network.

-In Keras, the command line:
+In Keras, the command lines:

 ```python
 dim_in=3; dim_out=2; nb_units=5;